The surface parametrizing cuboids: Introduction

 These equations encode the relations between the three sides $a_1, a_2, a_3$, the three face diagonals $b_1, b_2, b_3$ and the long diagonal~$c$ of a three-dimensional rectangular box.

 The interest in this surface comes from a famous open problem:

 A rational box is a (non-degenerate) rectangular box all of whose sides, face diagonals and long diagonals have rational length.
 The existence of a rational box is therefore equivalent to the existence of a rational point on~$\bar{S}$ with $a_1 a_2 a_3 \neq 0$.
-See~\cite{vanLuijk} for a summary of the literature on this problem.
+See van~Luijk's undergraduate thesis~\cite{vanLuijk} for a summary of the literature on this problem.

 In this paper, we hope to make progress toward a better understanding of the rational box surface by proving some results on its geometry.
-This extends results obtained by van~Luijk in his undergraduate thesis~\cite{vanLuijk}.
+This extends results obtained in~\cite{vanLuijk}.

-The surface $\bar{S}$ has 48 isolated $A_1$~singularities.
-We let $S$ denote the minimal desingularization of~$\bar{S}$.
+The surface~$\bar{S}$ has 48 isolated $A_1$~singularities.
+We let~$S$ denote the minimal desingularization of~$\bar{S}$.
 Then we show the following.

-\begin{Theorem} $\Aut_{\Qbar}(S) = \Aut_{\Qbar}(\bar{S})$ is an explicitly given group of order 1536.
+\begin{Theorem} $\Aut_{\Qbar}(S) = \Aut_{\Qbar}(\bar{S})$ is an explicitly given group~$G$ of order 1536.
 Its action on~$\bar{S}$ extends to a linear action on the ambient~$\BP^6$. \end{Theorem}

+This group comes from the obvious independent sign changes on all coordinates and the equally obvious simultaneous permutations of the~$a$ and~$b$ coordinates, together with a less obvious automorphism.
+This leads to an exact sequence